tjdevries/vim-vertex/README.md

 **Vertex**: A point where two or more lines meet.

 In terms of this plugin, a **vertex** is a place where two or more lines _of code_ meet at one point.
-In VIM, this one point can be considered a `fold`, and the lines are marked by `foldmarkers`, and other editors don't always take advantage of them -- as well as the fact that you may have set custom fold markers.
+In VIM, this one point can be considered a `fold`, and the lines are marked by `foldmarkers`.

+As many of us know and have experienced, other editors don't always take advantage of them.
+For me, that meant not being able to use them in code that I was collaborating on.
 This plugin attempts to solve this problem by giving you simple commands to both remove and add back in your own custom `foldmarkers`.

 ## What It Does